morswin22/pychroma/README.md

 Made for everyone

-* Simply use the controller!
+* Simply use the sketch!
 This library is accessible and inclusive for artists, designers, educators and beginners
-* Gain more access by handling the connection and devices all by yourself
+* Gain more access by using the controller or handling the connection and devices all by yourself
 * If you want to have full control then fork this repository and edit the source code

 ## Installation